Categories

 Wrapping up our list of Etsy competitors

 There you have it!
-There’s a handful of Etsy competitors to keep your eye on in 2023.
+There are a handful of Etsy competitors to watch in 2024.

-While every year it seems a new small-time Etsy competitor shows up online, Etsy continues to reign supreme.
-And while Etsy doesn’t operate without its flaws, it remains the go-to marketplace for handmade sellers alike, and for good reasons.
+While it seems a new small-time Etsy competitor shows up online every year, Etsy continues to reign supreme.
+And while Etsy doesn’t operate without its flaws, it remains the go-to marketplace for handmade sellers, and for good reasons.

 The whole is greater than the sum of its parts.
-And when it comes to the Etsy marketplace, it’s a household name that buyers know and expect to purchase premium, one-of-a-kind goods from creative and passionate makers.
+Regarding the Etsy marketplace, it’s a household name that buyers know and expect to purchase premium, one-of-a-kind goods from creative and passionate makers.

 Still, it never hurts to keep an eye on the competition.

-If you enjoyed this article or know of an Etsy competitor that you think should be included in this list, let us know in the comments down below!
-Do you sell on multiple marketplaces, or do you just stick to selling on Etsy?
+If you enjoyed this article or know of an Etsy competitor you think should be included in this list, let us know in the comments below!
+Do you sell on multiple marketplaces or just stick to selling on Etsy?

 We’d love to know!